jtorral/patroniTraining/README.md

     pgha4
     pgha5

-At this point we have named all of our containers with the prefix pgha.
-Since all the containers are on the same docker network we created ( pghanet ) they can all be resolved within the embedded dns server.

-Docker automatically injects a DNS server into each custom network.
-This DNS server is accessible to all containers connected to that specific network.
-Therefore, no changes are really needed to the /etc/hosts file.

-## Prework needed

-We can use the existing host names we generated when we create the containers  pgha1 ... pgha5 without any additional changes or we can make things a little more obvious by creating aliases like etcd1 ... etcd5.
+### Naming convention

+At this point, we've established a naming convention for our containers using the prefix pgha (e.g., pgha1, pgha2, etc.).

+Since all of these containers are placed onto the same dedicated Docker network we created (which we will refer to as **pghanet** ), they benefit from Docker's embedded DNS server.
+This means that every container can resolve every other container using its unique container name (e.g., pgha1 can reach pgha5 simply by using the name pgha5).

+### Hostname Options

+You have flexibility in how you refer to your nodes within configuration files.

+- **Use Existing Container Names** You can directly use the hostnames generated when you created the containers (e.g., pgha1 through pgha5) in your Patroni and etcd configurations.
+Since they are all on the pghanet network, these names will resolve correctly without any additional changes.

+- **Create Aliases for Clarity** To make your configuration files slightly more intuitive and easier to follow, you can create aliases.
+For example, you can map the Patroni nodes to etcd1 through etcd5 within the /etc/hosts file of the relevant containers.
+This practice can make the cluster topology more obvious when reading configuration files or logs.

+## Create the aliases

 ### As the user root